SWA Cable Frequently Asked Questions

 In this section we will go over some or the questions you may have regarding swa cable ranging from cable definitions to answering how to questions such as;

-Swa cable can be repaired using a joint kit, you should first make sure the cable has been isolated and locked of so there are no risks of electrical shock.
+Swa cable can be repaired using the SWA cable joint kit, you should first make sure the cable has been isolated and locked of so there are no risks of electrical shock.
 Then once you have found the damaged section of cable you can ether

 1, Use 1 joint and replace the cable to the other end.